 Russell additionally points to the fact that Danish people make the most of the little things and approach happiness as a process that should be worked at every single day rather than a final reachable destination.

 While living with contentment and consistently working towards happiness are obviously both very important pieces of the happiness puzzle, it isn’t the only reason that Scandinavians are regularly considered as the happiest people in the world.
 In each of these countries, high tax rates create massive social benefits for their citizens, and this results in increased job satisfaction and trust within communities.
 Because the disparity in equality is fairly low, individuals are more willing to put complete trust in their government and neighbors.

 On top of these benefits, the high tax rates allow for employee perks that can only be dreamed of in countries such as the United States.
-In Sweden, for example, citizens are allocated 5 weeks of paid vacation time each year and new Norwegians parents receive 12 months of combined paid parental leave.
-Benefits such as these are directly correlated with the all important happiness component of job satisfaction.
+In Sweden, for instance, citizens are allocated 5 weeks of paid vacation time each year and new Norwegian parents receive 12 months of combined paid parental leave.
+Benefits such as these are directly correlated with the all-important happiness component of job satisfaction.